top of page

 Ryukyu Kobudo

-Kobujutsu is the ancient art of weapons used for defense of oneself or family.
-Originated on the Ryukyu Islands of Japan using common farming implements of everyday life in ancient times.
-Mainly wooden derived weapons are used but there are metal weapons that were used by the Bushi (warrior) class and law enforcement of the times.
-Kobudo is practiced as a dedicated art form in some schools, however it is an integral part of karate and its practice as the movements of one compliment the other.
-The two primary styles of bojutsu are the Yamanni Ryu (Aristocratic), Matsumura and Matayoshi (Farmer) styles.
+Kobujutsu means (ancient warrior arts) and is the ancient art of weapons used for defense of oneself or family.
+Originated on the Ryukyu Islands of Japan using mainly wooden derived weapons, but there are metal weapons that were used by the Bushi (Gentlemen warrior) class and lower level law enforcement (Shikusaji) of the times.
+Kobudo is practiced as a separate art form in some schools, however weapons and empty handed techniques are inseparable as they are both integral parts of karate and it is practiced as the movements of one compliment the other.
+The two primary styles of bojutsu are the Yamane Ryu (Aristocratic), Matsumura and Matayoshi (Farmer) styles.
+Portions of Matsusoden Kobukan Kobujutsu is based in Yamane, Kochinda, Uhugushuku (Ufuchiki) and Matsumura Ryu style concepts and principles of wielding and employing these ancient martial art forms of self defense.

 Ryukyu Kobujutsu is comprised of a collection of various weapons from indigenous and foreign influences made from metal and wood.
 Each weapon individually is its own art.
 The weapons forms taught by Matsusoden include: